Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-group-lab/create-a-group.md

 🏠 A group is like a container.
-You can put mulitple users in groups who have need similar  permissions.
+You can put multiple users in groups who have need similar  permissions.

-🏠 Groups remove the burden of having to set permssions for each seperate user.
+🏠 Groups remove the burden of having to set permissions for each separate user.

 🏠 Each group gets assigned a unique ID.